Skip to main content

 Battling the "Revolving Door" of Recovery

 By Stephen C. Schultz Her steps were slow and steady.
-The red rocks below her feet and the azure blue sky overhead created a remarkably beautiful scene.
-She had a sense of peacefulness and a calm demeanor she had never felt before.
-This was an adventure she previously would not have appreciated were it not for her family recommending she get some help one more time.
+The red rocks beneath her feet and the azure blue sky overhead created a remarkably beautiful scene.
+She felt a sense of peacefulness and a calm demeanor she had never experienced before.
+This was an adventure she wouldn’t have appreciated were it not for her family recommending she seek help one more time.
 It's hard to believe it has only been three weeks.
-Usually she didn't like the wide open spaces.
-She craved the flurry of crowded parties, the nightlife of clubs and the excitement that social media afforded her.
-She was like a cat chasing its tail, always searching for the next thrilling experience, but never finding it.
-She found herself in more and more compromising positions and taking unnecessary risks.
-The feelings of embarrassment had long ago subsided and she numbly accepted each new day.
+Usually, she didn't like wide-open spaces.
+She craved the flurry of crowded parties, the nightlife of hanging out with friends, and the excitement that social media afforded her.
+She was like a cat chasing its tail, always searching for the next thrilling experience but never finding it.
+She found herself in increasingly compromising situations, taking unnecessary risks.
+The feelings of embarrassment had long since subsided, and she numbly accepted each new day.
 Her family was concerned.
 There were regular fights and hurt feelings.
-They painfully witnessed the
+They painfully witnessed the tw...

 When Corporate Culture Impacts Families!